Harold Raeburn

 Harold Andrew Raeburn (21 July 1865 – 21 December 1926) was a Scottish mountaineer.
 He was one of the most prominent British mountaineers of his era with several first ascents.
+In the late 19th and early 20th centuries he took part in numerous ascents in Norway, contributing to the popularization of Norwegian mountaineering among the international mountaineering community.
+Some of his regular mountaineering partners in Norway were William Cecil Slingsby, Howard Priestman and Norwegians Kristian Tandberg and George Paus.
 He was mountaineering leader on the initial 1921 British Mount Everest reconnaissance expedition.

 Life

 Raeburn was born in 1865 at 12 Grange Loan, Edinburgh.
 His father William Raeburn, a brewer, married Jessie Ramsay in 1849.
 Harold Raeburn was their fourth son, and he grew up to enter his father's occupation as a brewer.

 He died in Edinburgh, on 21 December 1926, and was buried in Warriston Cemetery, Edinburgh.

 Mountaineering

 Scotland

 It is not documented how or why Raeburn began climbing as a sport, but his early enthusiasm in ornithology led him to climb or descend many steep faces, in search of nests and eggs.
 A collection of eggs by him is kept in National Museums Scotland, Edinburgh.
 Living under Edinburgh's Salisbury Crags and possessing a wiry, athletic build he soon adapted to the vertical world of rock and ice.

 As to his character, he very obviously possessed the necessary determination and drive of any ambitious and hard mountaineer; Lord Mackay provided a good description of Raeburn, writing that he was "... physically and mentally hard as nails, trained by solitary sea-cliff climbing after birds' haunts, he was certain, unyielding and concise in every movement, both mental and physical."
 Mackay went on to remark that Raeburn had a capacity of grip that was astonishing: "He was possessed of strong muscular fingers that could press firmly and in a straight downward contact upon the very smallest hold."

 Raeburn remained a bachelor all his life but he climbed with both men and women, including his sister Ruth, herself an expert climber, and Jane Inglis Clark, a founder of the Scottish Ladies Mountaineering Club.
 The (all-male) Scottish Mountaineering Club (SMC) was founded in 1889 and Raeburn joined in 1896.
 Within a few years he became its leading climber serving as Vice-President from 1909 to 1911 and later turning down the Presidency.
 He recorded many classic routes throughout Scotland: there are several "Raeburn's Gullies" scattered across the land.